yusuf1200/GEO-Datasets-extractor-/README.md

 # Step 4-
 Four new CSV files will be created in the same folder containing data with and without features' names, features' names, and chromosomes names.

-# Does not support the datsets of type family series SOFT Files, only aupports datasets SOFT files .
+# Does not support the datsets of type family series SOFT Files, only supports of type datasets SOFT files .